rclone/rclone/docs/content/rc.md

 **Authentication is required for this call.**

+### config/setpath: Set the path of the config file {#config-setpath}

+Parameters:

+- path - path to the config file to use

+**Authentication is required for this call.**

 ### config/update: update the config for a remote. {#config-update}

 This takes the following parameters: